 Find another Podcast app

-It may come as no surprise that the Podcasts app from Apple has frustrated many folks.
-This has led to many users deciding to get away from this app and looking for better options.
+It may come as no surprise that the Podcasts app from Apple frustrates many folks.
+These problems led many users to decide to get away from this app and looking for better options.

 Some personal recommendations are as follows, all of which have proper podcast playlist features: